ekvit22/Design-Patterns-Final/README.md

 # Design-Patterns-Final
-Point of Sales (POS) system service with HTTP API using Chain of Responsibility pattern.
+Point of Sales (POS) system service with HTTP API featuring Chain of Responsibility pattern.

 Use this format for campaign descriptions: